A Hard Land to Travel

 Dutch settlers used ferries to traverse the Hudson and cross to Long Island |

-But they were critical to the transportation system of the time.
-Ferries connected America's burgeoning tidal cities to their surroundings, using a growing system of toll roads, pikes, and longer-range boats connected with them, allowing efficient if sometimes erratic transit of the mid-Atlantic to distant points such as New York and Baltimore.
-North of Philadelphia, significant ferry enterprises linked Mercer County, New Jersey, and Bucks County, Pennsylvania.
-Between 1675 and the outbreak of the American Revolution, Trenton established the Lower, Middle, and Upper Ferry crossings over the Delaware.
-The Middle Ferry connected with a stagecoach line to New Brunswick and downriver service to Philadelphia.
+North of Philadelphia, major ferry operations connected Mercer County, New Jersey, and Bucks County, Pennsylvania.
+Between 1675 and the start of the American Revolution, Trenton established the Lower, Middle, and Upper Ferry crossings over the Delaware River.
+The Middle Ferry was linked with a stagecoach line to New Brunswick and provided downriver service to Philadelphia.

 River Ferries |